josdejong/mathjs/docs/reference/functions/splitUnit.md

 <h1 id="function-splitunit">Function splitUnit <a href="#function-splitunit" title="Permalink">#</a></h1>

-Returns an array of units whose sum is equal to this unit
+Split a unit in an array of units whose sum is equal to the original unit.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>